AleixEF/DynamicFlows/README.md

 #### FlowLayer
 A single flow layer.
 Constructor creates and saves a nn object with random params.
-Itreceives:
+It receives:
 - net_model_class (the NeuralNetwork class)
+- input_dim
+- last_dim
+- esn_dim

 Method inverse(x_frame, h_esn, b_mask):
 b_mask can be b_A or b_B, because the functional form is the same.